bastman/go-cobra-cli-playground/apps/koazee/README.md

 "Koazee is a StreamLike, Immutable, Lazy Loading and smart Golang Library to deal with slices.
 Visit the Koazee wiki to find out what Koazee can do."

+WARN: Does not yet work properly with go mod. see: https://github.com/wesovilabs/koazee/issues/54

 ## alternatives:

 - https://medium.com/wesovilabs/koazee-vs-go-funk-vs-go-linq-caf8ef18584e